 The measurement of the free fall of a body in gasses and liquids is an important, but difficult for the recording experiment.
-The experimental setup with ISES is in Fig. 7a.
+The experimental setup with ISES is in Figures 6 and 7.
 The apparatus consists of the tube with the coils attached in regular distances.
 A permanent magnet falling in the tube induces electromotive voltage that is recorded and evaluated as instantaneous velocity.
-In Fig. 7b is recorded the free fall in a gas.